 2 based on different sizes

 All new air handler unites are controlled by variable frequency drives for maximum energy conservation.
 Given the increase in the air volume that these units have provided the facility, ISB has noted a positive pressure within the building.
 This increased air volume and positive pressurization has required roughly a 10 percent increase in the amount of energy use to support the increased air volume and greater air-filtration.

-Hypothesis

-The upgrades made during the summer of 2013 to the air handling system at ISB were expected to result in an improvement in indoor air quality as measured by a significant reduction in PM 2.5 levels within the building.
-It was expected that the upgrades would achieve indoor PM2.5 levels of less than 12 µg/m3, which would be within the US EPA AQI level described as “Good” from a health information and public health risk perspective.
+The upgrades made during the summer of 2013 to the air handling system at ISB were expected to result in an improvement in indoor air quality as measured by a significant reduction in PM 2.5 levels within the building It was predicted that the upgrades would achieve indoor PM2.5 levels of less than 12 µg/m3, which would be within the US EPA AQI level described as “Good” from a health information and public health risk perspective.

 METHODOLOGIES